Stereo-Images/open/README.md

 # Open

-This piece began after I heard bells through an open window.
+*Open* began after I heard bells through an open window.
 There’s a cathedral not too far from where I used to live.
 The sound belonged in that room, and I felt its absence when I later moved.
 That memory inspired this piece.

 Instead of recording bells, I went in the opposite direction: a browser window.
 No particular scene, no particular place, just a sparse frame for sound to travel through.
 This music is my way of exploring what can come through that digital window, and what I can build inside it.